BUPT-GAMMA/OpenHGNN/docs/source/pipeline/task.rst

 * Node classification
 * Link prediction

-How to build a new trainerflow
+How to build a new task
 ---------------------------------

 **First step**